Date of Degree

 Copyright 2010 Fabienne Bertrand

 Bertrand, Fabienne.
-"Fluvial erosion measurements of streambank using Photo-Electronic Erosion Pins (PEEP)." thesis, University of Iowa, 2010.
+"Fluvial erosion measurements of streambank using Photo-Electronic Erosion Pins (PEEP)."
+MS (Master of Science) thesis, University of Iowa, 2010.